 🏠

-A mobile dog walker with no fixed premises pays less than a home-based boarding operator or a commercial doggy daycare facility.
-The value of your premises, fencing, kennels, and equipment all affect your premium.
-Facilities must meet local council and animal welfare standards.
+A mobile walker with no fixed premises pays less than a home-based boarding operator or a commercial daycare facility.
+The value of premises, fencing, kennels, and equipment all feed into the premium calculation.

 👥

-More staff means greater employer's liability exposure and more animal interactions per day.
-Holding relevant qualifications - such as animal first aid certification or industry training - may help demonstrate competence and could support lower premiums.
+More staff means greater employer-liability exposure and more animal interactions per day.
+Holding relevant qualifications - such as a Certificate IV in companion animal services or animal first aid certification - may support lower premiums.

 Real-World Insurance Scenarios for Dog Walkers & Pet Sitters

-These common scenarios illustrate why the right insurance matters for pet care businesses.
+These common situations show why proper cover matters for pet care businesses.

-While walking a group of four dogs in a local park, one of the dogs lunges and bites a jogger on the leg.
-The jogger requires stitches, antibiotics, and misses two weeks of work.
-They file a claim against your business for their medical costs and lost income.
+While walking a group of four dogs at a local off-leash park, one of the dogs lunges at a passing jogger and bites their calf.
+The jogger requires stitches, a course of antibiotics, and misses two weeks of work.
+They lodge a claim against your business.

-• Public liability covers the injury claim from the jogger, including medical costs and lost earnings
+• Public liability covers the jogger's injury claim, including medical costs and lost earnings

-• Without insurance, you would be personally liable for all costs not covered by ACC
+• Without cover, you would be personally liable for all costs

 Client's Dog Escapes and Is Hit by a Car

-• Care, custody, and control cover pays the vet bills for the client's dog that was in your care
+• Care, custody, and control cover pays the veterinary bill for the client's dog

-• Public liability covers the damage to the car and any injury to the driver
+• Public liability covers the motor vehicle damage and any injury to the driver

-• Always checking gates, fences, and boundaries before letting dogs off-leash is critical risk management
+• Always checking gates, fences, and harness security before releasing dogs is critical risk management

-A client's elderly dog dies overnight while in your home boarding care.
-The owner claims the dog was not adequately monitored and that you failed to follow specific care instructions regarding the dog's medication schedule.
-The owner seeks compensation for the value of the dog and emotional distress.
+A client's senior dog dies overnight while in your home boarding care.
+The owner alleges you failed to follow medication instructions and did not check on the dog frequently enough.
+They seek compensation for the dog's value and emotional distress.

-• Care, custody, and control cover addresses the claim for the value of the animal
+• Care, custody, and control covers the claim for the value of the animal

-• Professional indemnity covers claims related to failing to follow care instructions or medication protocols
+• Professional indemnity responds to allegations that you failed to follow specific care instructions

-• Keeping detailed written records of all care instructions, medication schedules, and check-in notes strengthens your defence
+• Detailed written records of all care instructions, medication schedules, and check-in notes strengthen your defence

-• Having clients sign a service agreement that outlines responsibilities and discloses any pre-existing health conditions is important
+• Having clients sign a service agreement that discloses pre-existing health conditions and clarifies responsibilities is important

 Insurance Tips for Dog Walkers & Pet Sitters